pr1266/Data-Augmentation/README.md

     ]
 }
 ```
-for object detection tasks with bounding boxes, you can perform both bounding-box and inner-bounding-box augmentation
+For object detection tasks with bounding boxes, you can perform both bounding-box and inner-bounding-box augmentation
-if you want to add spatial-level augmentation like crop, rotate, padding or flip, you must add it through Albumentation and pass the bboxes
+If you want to add spatial-level augmentation like crop, rotate, padding or flip, you must add it through Albumentation and pass the bboxes
 and formats to it
-and also you can convert Pascal-VOC format to your ideal format like YOLO and COCO using convert functions implemented in utils.py
+Also you can convert Pascal-VOC format to your ideal format like YOLO and COCO using convert functions implemented in utils.py

 ```python
 import albumentations as A